RAwad18/GameScraper/README.md

 - The client from the perspective of these websites, would be the GameScraper server.
 - Every request that GameScraper receives would equal a request sent to the websites that I scrape.
 - Meaning that, if 20 different clients query GameScraper in a second, all the websites would see is 20 GET requests from the same IP (the GameScraper server).
-- This would result in throttling, or worse, a ban of some kind (which *kind of* hurts the whole premise of this project)
+- This would result in throttling, or worse, a ban of some kind

 To get around this issue, I would need 'premium web proxies' that the GameScraper server would send its requests through.
-That costs money, which I don't have but even if I did, I wouldn't spend it on a personal project of this scale.
+That costs money - which I don't have - but even if I did, I wouldn't spend it on a personal project of this scale.

 Building my own proxy with rotating IP addresses would be the alternative, however, that exceeds the scope of this project - at least for right now 😲.